Bruno Zirato Jr.: Early years

-Zirato was the son of Bruno Zirato, who was personal secretary to the great operatic tenor Enrico Caruso and later became music director of the New York Philharmonic; his mother was soprano Nina Morgana.
+Zirato was the son of Bruno Zirato, who was personal secretary to the great operatic tenor Enrico Caruso and later became managing director of the New York Philharmonic; his mother was soprano Nina Morgana.
 When Bruno Jr. was a child, the Zirato home was frequently visited by "the greats of classical music".
 He was educated at Collegiate School for Boys in New York City and at Duke University, where he was a member of Phi Beta Kappa.
 He graduated from Columbia University with a Master of Arts degree.

 Zirato chose not to follow in his father's footsteps professionally.
 "I adored him," the younger Zirato said, "but I couldn't do what he did.
 I asked him if he knew anyone in broadcast."
 When his father mentioned CBS executive William S. Paley, Zirato said, "That'll do."

 Career

 Zirato's career in radio and television began in the 1940s and continued into the 1970s.
 In 1995 he offered his view of the difference between the two media: "Radio was great fun; television was great work."